CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

         3. Open Bill of Materials (1), click the Layout Designer icon (2), select the required layout (3), then click Set as Default and confirm with OK:

             ![BOM Layout](./media/task-activities/bom-layout.webp)
-        4. A Bill of Materials preview, generated based on the default layout, will now be available in PDC under Task Tile > Bill of Materials preview icon.
+        4. A Bill of Materials preview, generated based on the default layout, will now be available in CompuTec PDC under Task Tile > Bill of Materials preview icon.
         5. To view the BOM preview, database credentials must be entered.
 To avoid entering them each time, you can save the credentials in the application settings.
     </div>
 </details>